 - 8.11 The standard method forms an appropriate starting point for identifying a housing requirement.
-The starting point for each authority will be to meet their own needs within their own boundary. - 8.12 The authorities also jointly commissioned a Gypsy, Traveller, Travelling Showpeople and Boat Dwellers Accommodation Needs Assessment which identified needs for Gypsy and Traveller provision as follows:
+The starting point for each authority will be to meet their own needs within their own boundary.
+Policy CS7 sets out the housing requirement identified for Ipswich Borough and how it will be met.
+The ISPA Statement of Common Ground identifies circumstances that would trigger a Local Plan review in relation to any ISPA authority's ability to meets its own housing need. - 8.12 The authorities also jointly commissioned a Gypsy, Traveller, Travelling Showpeople and Boat Dwellers Accommodation Needs Assessment (2017) which identified needs for Gypsy and Traveller provision as follows: